jeffo27/print_binary_tree/README.md

 print binary tree in C

- This project is intended for the printing of a binary search tree.
+ This program is intended for the printing of a binary search tree.

  It uses the typical Queue solution.
  Because I have no idea how to implement Polymorphism in C,